Homemade Challah |

 We began encouraging each other through weekly challenges.
 Though some of the challenges hinted at the ideals we were longing to live out, the majority smacked of the mundane and the repetitive.
 Keep a clear counter.
 Track your spending.
 Take the too-small clothes out our your kids' dressers.
 Start a laundry routine you can stick to.
 Make a nice dinner for your family.

 They were good challenges in that they were things we needed to improve at.
-But they seemed like such surface things.
-We were craving something more visceral, more enlightened, and yet, it seemed almost impossible to get away from some basic connection between simple living and being clean and organized.
+But they seemed like et, it seemed almost impossible to get away from some basic

 Elevating the importance of peaceful home life seems to be at the heart of the simplicity movement.
 It isn't about keeping things clean for the sake of appearances, or even worse, to compete with Jane down the road.
 Rather, it seems to be about realizing that if we can learn to keep comfortable homes, our families will want to be in those homes, and that will support our larger goals of cultivating an attached and connected family.